LASY-org/lasy/README.md

 ## Style conventions

 - Docstrings are written using the Numpy style.
-- For each significant contribution, using pull requests is encouraged: the description helps to explain the code and open dicussion.
+- A PR should be open for any contribution: the description helps to explain the code and open dicussion.

 ## Test